Data management services case study

 Cloud Migration Brings Agility and Innovation to Cars.com, Strengthening Brand Experience

-Cars.com desired to accelerate innovation, reduce time to market, and serve highly contextual and relevant content to its shoppers and sellers.
+Cars.com wanted to accelerate innovation, reduce time to market, and serve highly contextual and relevant content to its shoppers and sellers.
 The company realized that transitioning to the cloud, rather than managing its own IT infrastructure, was critical for delivering modern business needs while reducing operational inefficiencies and overhead.
-The complexity of procurement and ownership, underutilization, and lead times made operating an on-premises data center costly and resource-intensive.
-It also limited Cars.com’s ability to scale its data platform and machine learning capabilities.

-A transition of the data platform to AWS puts Cars.com in a ready position for agile innovation, time-to-market efficiencies, and service level guarantees through advanced orchestration.
-Matchmaking between shoppers and sellers will be enhanced.
-In real-time, dealers will know which vehicles are getting more attention and more likely to sell based on price and market dynamics.
+The data platform transition to AWS put Cars.com in a ready position for agile innovation, time-to-market efficiencies, and service level guarantees through advanced orchestration.
+As a result, Cars.com was able to offer a more personalized experience improving matches between shoppers and sellers.
+In real-time, dealers know which vehicles receive the most attention and are more likely to sell based on price and market dynamics.
 Additionally, new image-recognition tools built in-house will scale better on AWS in detecting vehicle attributes, such as trims and conditions, to increase the quality and accuracy of car listings.

 Legacy data and technical environment

-On-premise technologies included Talend, IBM Data Stage, Teradata, Hadoop, Tableau and SAP Business Objects.
-Source data was loaded to HDFS and Teradata, where in the processing was done by Talend and IBM Data stage.
-This data was eventually consumed by machine learning tools for advanced analytics, Tableau for visualization, and SAP Business Objects for adhoc reporting.
+On-premise technologies included Talend, IBM Data Stage, Teradata, Hadoop, Tableau, and SAP Business Objects.
+Source data was loaded to HDFS and Teradata, where the processing was done by Talend and IBM Data Stage.
+This data was eventually consumed by machine learning tools for advanced analytics, Tableau for visualization, and SAP Business Objects for ad-hoc reporting.

 - External Files (JSON, CSV, text), API, Database